Sully Sports F.C.: History

 The origins of the football club can be traced to 1950 when "Barry Plastics Sports and Social was born which had no club room, no sports field but plenty of enthusiasm".
-Events were organised via three prominent employers - Distillers, Goodrich and British Geon Ltd. In 1952, Distillers obtained 37.5 acres of ground at the east end of the village of Sully.
+Events were organised via three prominent employers - Distillers, Goodrich and British Geon.
+In 1952, Distillers obtained 37.5 acres of ground at the east end of the village of Sully.
 The covenant on the land was that one third of the ground would be used by the club and the remaining two-thirds would remain agricultural.
 The agreement was for 10 years.
 This led to the first sports pitches and a temporary pavilion being erected.
 In 1962, a permanent building, the Barry Plastics Sports and Social Club pavilion, was erected and formally opened in June.

-British Petroleum (BP) purchased the chemical and plastics interests of Distillers Company Ltd in 1967 and in 1968 took over the Sports and Social Club, supplying subsidies for the various sections including football.
+BP purchased the chemical and plastics interests of The Distillers Company in 1967 and in 1968 took over the Sports and Social Club, supplying subsidies for the various sections including football.

 The football club was formed in 1972.